 VIII.
-HEARING PROCEDURES
+Hearing Procedures

 When the TMCC Title IX Office decides that a case should proceed to a hearing, the case may be resolved either through an administrative resolution or a hearing panel.
-Under both types of proceedings, the college will use a "preponderance of the evidence" standard.
+Under both types of proceedings, the university will use a "preponderance of the evidence" standard.